AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 notice stage c).
 Cosmology deals with the

-properties of the universe on large cosmological
+properties of the universe on large

-view of these scales, the dimensions of astronomical objects
+light-years.
+From the point of view of these scales, the

-(observed in the sky) are quite insignificant (galaxies with typical dimensions of 100,000 light-years
+quite insignificant (galaxies with typical

-are ten thousand times smaller than this basic scale, galaxy
+dimensions of 100,000 light-years are ten thousand times smaller

-clusters a thousand times smaller).
-From this large-scale point of view,
+than this basic scale, galaxy clusters a thousand times smaller).
+From this large-scale point of

 play a proper role from the point of view of the whole.
 From a